 When will I get my test results?

 Your test results should be available 10 to 14 days after surgery.
-Your healthcare provider will discuss them with you at your first follow-up appointment after your surgery.
+Your doctor will discuss them with you at your first follow-up appointment after your surgery.

 How can I cope with my feelings?

 After surgery for a serious illness, you may have new and upsetting feelings.
-Many people say they felt weepy, sad, worried, nervous, irritable, or angry at one time or another.
-You may find you can’t control some of these feelings.
+Many people say they felt weepy, sad, worried, nervous, irritable, and angry at one time or another.
+You may find that you can’t control some of these feelings.
 If this happens, it’s a good idea to seek emotional support.
+Your healthcare provider can refer you to MSK’s Counseling Center.
+You can also reach them by calling 646-888-0200.

-- Increased discomfort, redness, or both around your incision line
+- You have more discomfort, redness, or both around your incision line.

-- Skin around your incision line that’s hot to the touch
+- The skin around your incision line is hot to the touch.

-- New or increased swelling around your incision
+- There’s fluid draining or building up around your incision site.

 MSK support services